telefonicaid/fiware-orion/doc/manuals/user/ngsiv2_implementation_notes.md

 Apart from the subscription fields described in NGSIv2 specification for `GET /v2/subscriptions` and `GET /v2/subscriptions/subId` requests, Orion supports the `timeout` extra parameter within the `http` or `httpCustom` field.
-This field specify the maximum time the subscription waits for the response when using HTTP notifications in milliseconds.
+This field specifies the maximum time the subscription waits for the response when using HTTP notifications in milliseconds.

 The maximum value allowed for this parameter is 1800000 (30 minutes).
-If `timeout` is defined to 0 or omitted, then the value passed as CLI parameter is used.
+If `timeout` is defined to 0 or omitted, then the value passed as `-httpTimeout` CLI parameter is used.
 See section in the [Command line options](../admin/cli.md#command-line-options) for more details.

 [Top](#top)